bitrix24/b24restdocs/api-reference/crm/leads/custom-form/crm-lead-details-configuration-reset.md

 {% note warning %}

-Please note that the settings for repeat leads may differ from those for simple leads.
+Please note that the settings for repeat leads may differ from the settings for simple leads.
 The parameter **leadCustomerType** is used to switch between lead card settings.

 {% endnote %}